vitotai/BrewPiLess/htmljs/README.md

 ## Developing

-For developing / building the project yourself you need to have nodejs installed on your system.
+For developing / building the project yourself you need to have nodejs and ruby installed on your system.

 Clone the repository and enter the htmljs/ folder, run

 ```
 npm install
+npm install -g grunt-cli
+gem install sass
 ```

 to install the dependencies.